1236 – Wen Tianxiang, Chinese poet and politician of the Southern Song Dynasty; he is a popular symbol of patriotism and righteousness in China.

 1606 – Pierre Corneille, French playwright who has been called the father of French tragedy; he also wrote many comedies.

-1799 – Alexander Pushkin, celebrated Russian author and poet who is considered the founder of modern Russian literature.
+1799 – Alexander Pushkin, Russian playwright, Romantic poet, writer, historian, translator, literary critic, children’s writer, novelist, librettist, prosaist, opinion journalist, and book collector who is considered by many to be the greatest Russian poet ever and the founder of modern Russian literature.

 1875 – Thomas Mann, Nobel Prize-winning German novelist, short-story writer, and social critic.

 1901 – Jan Struther, pen name for the English writer born Joyce Anstruther and best remembered for her character Mrs. Miniver.

 1909 – Isaiah Berlin, British philosopher and essayist.

 1913 – Yechiel Granatstein, Polish-born Jewish author and writer in Yiddish and Hebrew who was a partisan fighter in World War II and a Jewish refugee activist.